digitallinguistics/scription/README.md

 ### Glosses: `\gl`

 This line shows the glosses for each morpheme in the morphemic analysis (`\m`) line, separated by hyphens, equal signs, or other symbols recognized as valid glossing symbols by the [Leipzig Glossing Rules][Leipzig].
 Words may be separated by one or more white spaces or tabs (useful for aligning words vertically for readability).
 If this line is present, the morphemic analysis line must also be present.
-This line must contain the same number of words as the morphemic analysis line.
+This line must contain the same number of words as the morphemic analysis line and the literal word translation line (if present).
 Each word within the utterance must also contain the same number of glosses as the corresponding word in the morphemic analysis line.

 Grammatical glosses should be written in CAPS.
 Lexical glosses should avoid capitalization.
 Personal names should be glossed `NAME` or with their literal meaning.
 Affixes whose meaning is unknown or uncertain may be glossed `??`, although other glosses are acceptable (for example, `aff1`, `aff2`, etc.).